MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/manage/ops-how-to-configure-sharepoint-infrastructure-for-dashboards.md

 ---
 # How to Configure SharePoint Infrastructure for Dashboards
-Before you can create and deploy dashboards for use on the Self-Service Portal in System Center 2012 - Service Manager, you must configure Microsoft SharePoint 2010 and then install Dashboard Designer.
+Before you can create and deploy dashboards for use on the Self-Service Portal in System Center 2012 - Service Manager, you must configure Microsoft SharePoint&nbsp;2010 and then install Dashboard Designer.

 ### To configure SharePoint infrastructure for dashboards